andr-ew/brds/README.md

   - shows 8-step sections of curent sequence
   - bank keys page through 8-step sections of the sequence
-- can add slew per-step just like realtime. the reverse key toggle gate ties.
+- can add slew per-step just like realtime. the reverse key toggle gate ties. option for scale degrees to be unique per-track or applied to all.

-# ++

-jf coarse (oct) & fine controls (alt menu, probably on the screen in the mix section)

-variable quantization
-- E1-3 for each track on the sync alt page
-- in any mode, crossfades every step's "nudge" value between 0 and some random number
-  - for a live, synced sequence only - this value will start at 100%
-- maybe there could be a separate parameter for even & odd values, so for a step sequence, the odd value would essentially add swing

-crow input destiations
-- function 1 & 2 gate in
-- output 1-5 transpose (oct or scale degree)
-- global clock

-option for scale degrees to be unique per-track or applied to all.

 maybe bank keys should be a general prev/next